mkcn/fastHistory/fastHistory/tldr/tldr/pages/linux/cal.md

 - Display previous, current and next month
 `cal -3`

-- Use monday as the first day of the week
+- Use Monday as the first day of the week
 `cal --monday`

 - Display a calendar for a specific year (4 digits)